Lanscape photo of a series of rocky mountain peaks on a sunny day

 What will it cost to walk the track?

 An objective of the Parks and Wildlife Service is to ensure the operation of the walk is self-funded by walker fees.
 No final decision has been made on pricing.
-Modelling which demonstrated the feasibility of the walk considered a comparable price to the cost to walk the Three Capes Track, however further market research is required.
+Modelling which demonstrated the feasibility of the walk considered a comparable price to the cost to walk the Three Capes Track, however further market research was undertaken in 2024 to explore amongst other things, the price points for the different accommodation options proposed.

 How will visitor numbers be managed?

 It is expected a similar approach will be taken to the Three Capes Track – with a year-round booking system.
-The current planning and design work for the Next Iconic Walk is based on a maximum of 50 departures per day (30 in hut-based accommodation and 20 tent based).
+The current planning and design work for the Next Iconic Walk is based on a maximum of 44 departures per day (22 in shared bunk rooms, 12 in private pods and 10 in tents on camping platforms).

 Why is this a good investment?